Hyper-doped silicon nanoantennas and metasurfaces for tunable infrared plasmonics

-where $\epsilon_\infty^{\text{Si}}$=13 is the value of the dielectric function at high frequency, $\omega_{\text{p}}$ = $\sqrt{4\pi N_{\text{e}}e^2/m^{*}}$ the Drude weight, and $\gamma = e/m^*\mu$ the scattering rate.
-In these expressions, $m^*= 0.3m_e$ is the electron effective mass in Si, $e$ the elementary charge, $N_{\text{e}}$ the free carrier concentration, and $\mu$ the electron mobility.
-The free parameters used to fit the experimental data are only $N_{\text{e}}$ and $\mu$, the other parameters being fixed.
+where $\epsilon_\infty^{\text{Si}}$=13 is the value of the dielectric function at high frequency, $\omega_{\text{p}}$ = $\sqrt{4\pi N_{\text{e}}e^2/m^{*}}$ the plasma frequency, and $\gamma = 1/\tau = e/m^*\mu$ the scattering rate.
+In these expressions, $m^*= 0.3m_e$ is the electron effective mass in Si, $e$ the elementary charge, $N_{\text{e}}$ the free carrier concentration, $\tau$ the scattering time and $\mu$ the electron mobility. \cite{kuzmenko_kramerskronig_2005} The free parameters used to fit the experimental data are only $N_{\text{e}}$ and $\tau$, the other parameters being fixed.
 For a given phosphorus dose, $R$ and $T$ are fitted simultaneously \cite{kuzmenko_kramerskronig_2005}, giving one set of fitting parameters.
 The dot-dashed black lines in Fig.~\ref{ffig:FTIR}(a) correspond to the best fit for each dose.
 The fitting lines are nearly indistinguishable from the corresponding experimental transmittance and reflectance curves for all the P doses.
-This excellent agreement between the experiment and a model taking into account only one Drude peak combined with the EDX profile shown in Fig.~\ref{fig:Samples}(f) suggests that the active dopant concentration is mostly homogeneous (no doping gradient), contrary to what has been reported on thicker layers of doped silicon.\cite{basu_infrared_2010} This is also a clear indication that the observed phosphorus piling-up at the interface with the native SiO$_2$ does not significantly contribute to the optical response of the material.
+This excellent agreement between the experiment and a model taking into account only one Drude term suggests that the active dopant scattering rate (and therefore concentration) is mostly homogeneous (no observable doping gradient), contrary to what has been reported on thicker layers of doped silicon \cite{basu_infrared_2010}.
+This indicate that the observed phosphorus piling-up at the interface with the native SiO$_2$ shown by the EDX profile in Fig.~\ref{fig:Samples}(f) does not significantly contribute to the optical response of the material.